PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

   gates that rotate the circuit prior to measurement so that computational basis measurements are performed in the eigenbasis of the requested observables

-* :meth:`.QubitDevice.statistics` returns the results of :meth:`.QubitDevice.expval`,
+* :meth:`~pennylane.devices.QubitDevice.statistics` returns the results of :meth:`~pennylane.devices.QubitDevice.expval`,
-  :meth:`~.QubitDevice.var`, or :meth:`~.QubitDevice.sample` depending on the type of observable.
+  :meth:`~pennylane.devices.QubitDevice.var`, or :meth:`~pennylane.devices.QubitDevice.sample` depending on the type of observable.

-In advanced cases, the :meth:`.QubitDevice.execute` method, as well as :meth:`.QubitDevice.statistics`, may be overwritten directly.
+In advanced cases, the :meth:`~pennylane.devices.QubitDevice.execute` method, as well as :meth:`~pennylane.devices.QubitDevice.statistics`, may be overwritten directly.
 This provides full flexibility for handling the device execution yourself.
 However, this may have unintended side-effects and is not recommended.